brodieaustin/poisoned-well-novel/poisoned-well.md

 "I thought maybe you could tell me your story."

 Manan brushed her falling hair back from her face.
 The vapors from their breath in the cold swirled around their faces.
 The woman's face was flushed red and bright.
-"I wouldn't know where to start."
+"I would not know where to start."

 "Start anywhere you would like to."

 What would she tell this woman, this large water woman who could protect her or destroy her according to her whims?
 What had she told the countless people she encountered on the road, in the many towns and villages she had passed through.
 She had been so many things in the...stories she had told.
 Princess, peasant, warrior, beggar, slave, thief, attending girl, and many more.

 She was going to begin with one of these stories, one of these lives she had made up.
 But the scene on the frozen lake flashed in her mind.
 The feeling of the ice beneath her feet.
 The sound of the arrows whizzing in the air.
-So, she began, "I couldn't stand that they were keeping the girl captive.
-I couldn't imagine what it must be like to be confined in that...chamber they built.
-I couldn't believe that they had thought to tap in her and make her keep them warm."
+So, she began, "I could not stand that they were keeping the girl captive.
+I could not imagine what it must be like to be confined in that...chamber they built.
+I could not believe that they had thought to tap in her and make her keep them warm."

 "You've said as much before..."

 "Yes, and I was performing my shows in the town.
 I had arrived there a month or so before.
 I had been in the free cities, where it's warm and money flows freely.
-I don't know why I ventured into the mountains though.
+I do not know why I ventured into the mountains though.
 They called to me for some reason.
 I found a merchant who was traveling there with spices and impressed him with my knowledge of herbs and spices and the like.
 I sold spices for him in several of the villages around the town before he caught me..."

 "Stealing?"